meower-media/.github/profile/README.md

 Welcome to Meower's official Github organization!
 If you need to get in contact with the Meower Team, please send a message to support@meower.org.

 ## What is Meower?
-Meower is:
-* A free, open-source, and non-profit social media platform.
-* A work-in-progress alternative to other social media platforms.
-* Completely free of advertising, tracking, and unnecessary data collection!
-* Filled with cats (Meowies), (bad) jokes, and easter eggs.
+Meower is a friendlier social media platform.
+Meower is completely free to use, 100% open-source, advertisement and tracker free, all while being designed for humans.
+There's fluffy cats, easter eggs, (bad) jokes and more.

 ## Cool!
 How do I get on Meower?
 Easy!
 Just visit any of our clients below:
 - [Scratch Client](https://app.meower.org/): The original Meower client!
 Do not use if you have a slow computer or you are using a mobile device.
+Recommended if you want the full Meower experience while we continue evolving.

 - [Svelte Client](https://svelte.meower.org/): Meower's rising star!
 Recommended for mobile devices or slower computers.

 ## Projects